To become a Pennsylvania notary public, an applicant must:

 - Not have had a notary public commission revoked by the Commonwealth or any other state during the five year period preceding the date of the application

-Non-Residents Pennsylvania Notary:
+Non-Resident Pennsylvania Notary:

 Permitted.
 Non-resident applicants must be employed or have a practice within the Commonwealth of Pennsylvania.
 Non-resident notaries must maintain an actual physical business address in Pennsylvania rather than merely a Post Office Box in the Commonwealth.
-Non-resident notaries public must appoint the Secretary of the Commonwealth as the person’s agent upon whom may be served any summons, subpoena, order or other process.
+Non-resident notaries public must appoint the Secretary of the Commonwealth as the agent upon whom may be served any summons, subpoena, order, or other process.

 Pennsylvania Notary Bond: